Southside Saloon and Bistro 1301 Chestnut Street Chattanooga, Tennessee

 Please do check out the video for some wonderful shots of this historic structure.
 The reporter does state that the church is on the “National Registry of Historic Landmarks.”
 This is incorrect.
 It is called the “National Register of Historic Places.”
 There are places that are known as National Historic Landmarks, but that is a step up from the National Register and reserved for those places of national importance.

 Throughout the South history creates layers.
 In some places there are literal layers that an archaeologist may sift through, in other places those layers can be formed through names; names that may span the centuries from the present day to another historical layer many centuries earlier.
 The Charleston Battery is one of those places with a few layers of names.
 I’ve encountered so many different names for this location; I’m not sure which is really correct.
 Wikipedia calls it The Battery and says that White Point Gardens is a part of that.
 I’ll just stick with that.
-A Post & Courier article from 2001 even adds that even the use of “Gardens” (plural) as opposed to “Garden” (singular) is inconsistent.
+A Post & Courier article from 2001 adds that even the use of “Gardens” (plural) as opposed to “Garden” (singular) is inconsistent.
 Nevertheless, the jumble of names adds to the layers of history that have accrued here.

-In April of 1670 when the 93 passengers aboard the Carolina first sailed into what would be called Charleston Harbor they were greeted by the tip of a peninsula at the point where two mighty rivers came together.
+In April of 1670 when the 93 passengers aboard the Carolina first sailed into what would be called Charleston Harbor, they were greeted by the tip of a peninsula at the point where two mighty rivers came together.
 The ship’s captain knew one of the rivers as the Ashley, as he had accompanied the earlier expedition that had named the river for Lord Anthony Ashley Cooper, one of the colony’s Lord Proprietors.
-The local Indians had called the river Kiawah (which is now applied to a barrier island south of the city) and the Spanish had called it the San Jorge.
-At the tip of this peninsula was an Indian oyster shell midden or basically, a trash heap.
-Over time, this point would be called alternately Oyster Point or White Point for the sun-bleached oyster shells found there.
+The local Native Americans called the river Kiawah (which is now applied to a barrier island south of the city), and the Spanish had called it the San Jorge.
+At the tip of this peninsula was a Native American oyster shell midden, or trash heap.
+Over time, this point would be called alternately Oyster Point, or White Point, for the sun-bleached oyster shells piled there.

-Initially, the settlers landed and began to build their city named for King Charles I on the opposite bank of the Ashley River on what would later be called Old Town Creek, but Colonel William Sayle, the colony’s first governor saw the strategic importance of the peninsula’s tip.
-“It is as it were a Key to open and shutt [sic] this settlement into safety or danger,” he stated in a letter to Lord Ashley and he began to grant land to settlers in this area.
+Initially, the settlers landed and began to build their city, named for King Charles I, on the opposite bank of the Ashley River on what would later be called Old Town Creek.
+Colonel William Sayle, the colony’s first governor saw the strategic importance of the peninsula’s tip, however.
+“It is as it were a Key to open and shutt [sic] this settlement into safety or danger,” he stated in a letter to Lord Ashley, and he began to grant land to settlers in this area.
 In 1679, it was decided that Oyster Point and the Cooper River side of the peninsula was a much better place for a town.

 Today tourists stroll the Battery and under those oaks.
 They may pass a stone monument reminding them of the fact that they stand on an execution ground.
 In fact, this spot may still be haunted by those who hung here in 1718, when Charleston was still a small colonial port.
 Over the course of five weeks that year some 49 men were hung here for piracy.